mattermost/mattermost-handbook/company/how-to-guides-for-staff/how-to-update-handbook.md

 [Watch a two-minute training video on how to create a new page in GitHub](https://drive.google.com/file/d/12JUpEdP3uU_bPxDVWdlEZv65v1tttlQn/view?usp=sharing).

 ![](../../.gitbook/assets/how-to-update-handbook-create-new-file.png)

+### Creating a New Folder

+If you want to create nested content, you can create folders.
+You cannot create an empty folder and then add files to that folder, but rather creation of a folder must happen together with adding of at least a single file.
+On GitHub you can do it this way:

+1. Navigate to the folder within which you're creating your new folder.
+2. Click on **New file**.
+3. Enter the new folder's name in the text field and add `/` at the end.
+5. In the next text box, enter the name of the new page, ending with `.md`.
+6. Select **Commit new file**.
+7. Add a descriptive title if the default title isn't sufficient.
+Add an extended description to summarize the changes you've made.
+8. Click the **Propose file change** button.

+* Add your new page to the [Handbook table of contents](https://github.com/mattermost/mattermost-handbook/blob/0.2.1/SUMMARY.md).

+### Folder and Page Naming Conventions

+When you create a new page in the handbook ensure that:

+* The page name is all lowercase.
+* There are hyphens instead of spaces between the words.
+* New page names end with `.md`.

+**Note:** Folder names do not end with `.md`.

+## Frequently Asked Questions

+### How do I format a page?

+All Handbook pages are written in Markdown, which is also the language used to post messages in Mattermost.
+To learn more about Markdown formatting, see the [Mattermost guide for formatting text](https://docs.mattermost.com/help/messaging/formatting-text.html), or [the guide from GitBook](https://docs.gitbook.com/editing-content/markdown).

 ### How do I update the left-hand navigation?